 Escape to Paradise

 At 8 pm on a Thursday in January, there was a knock at Jenna’s door.
 She looked through her peephole and began shivering.
 It was Dusty.
 Dustin Randall, her ex-boyfriend.
 Dustin, the ex-boyfriend who wouldn’t let go.
 Dustin, the ex-boyfriend who nearly put her in the hospital the last time he beat her.
 Which would be the LAST time he beat her, she had decided.
-She had packed up and left him for good.
+She had packed her bags and left him.
 First, she fled to the Women’s Center.
-They helped her get an apartment quickly.
+They helped her get an apartment.
 She never gave him her new apartment location.
 Someone must have ratted her out.

-“Go away, Dusty!” she shouted at the door.
-She knew he could hear her through the cheap thin material.
+“Go away, Dusty!” she shouted through the door.
+She was aware he could hear her through the cheap thin material.

 “Come on, baby.
 Let me in,” he wheedled.